GSA/ficam-identity/README.md

+Update - February 6, 2023

+This material was incorproated into the FICAM Playbooks areas outlined below.
+1. <a href="https://playbooks.idmanagement.gov/playbooks/ilm/" target="_blank" rel="noopener noreferrer">Identity Lifecycle Management Playbook</a>

+This repository is now a public archive.

+---

 This work is in early Alpha stage and is led by the GSA FICAM Program in coordination with the ICAM Subcommittee of the Federal CIO Council.

 # FICAM Guides